 Harassment on any grounds is also a criminal offence, primarily under the Protection from Harassment Act 1997.
-This means that colleagues who suffer harassment may contact the police, in the case of harassment from fellow employees or harassment by third parties.
+This means that those who suffer harassment may contact the police, in the case of harassment.
 Those found guilty face fines or periods of imprisonment of up to two years.